 About Eccentric Cog:

 Eccentric Cog is a space to share and analyze interesting research, news, and pop-culture from a human factors perspective, with the intent to provide a casual level of shop-talk that is equally accessible and engaging for all.

-Human factors is the story of the human in the system, our lives in an increasingly complex world.
+Human factors is the story of the human in the system: our lives in an increasingly complex world.

 An eccentric cog is a tool for translating rotational motion into linear motion.
 It’s accomplished by mounting an off-center connection to a gear.
-In my experience, the best thoughts and observations come from a little off-center and these cognitions can provide a truly unique drive.
+In my experience, the best observations come from a little off-center and these cognitions can provide a truly unique drive.